English & Australian

 WAVY FLEECE - 100% AUSTRALIAN LABRADOODLE

 At Doodledoos we are being asked more and more "what is the difference between a Labradoodle and an ASD?"

 The PURE Australian Service Dog has an outstanding quality coat which is non shedding and can be wavy or curly (spiral) fleece, silky soft and falls gently, rippling with the dog's movement.
 Other ASDs have a wool coat which is much thicker, denser and more springy which should also be non shedding.
 The wool coat has less movement and resembles a Poodle coat.
 The 100% ASD needs professional grooming because the coat continues to grow and does not shed or moult.

 The 100% ASD (Australian Service Dog - to give it the original name) has it's Heritage going back to the Founding Lines from breeders Rutland Manor and Tegan Park in Australia.
 Following their success worldwide, the breed has now expanded into Europe, USA and of course the UK where various Breed Organisations such as the ALAEU, WALA, UKALC and ALAUK mentor Member Breeders to ensure the breed is upheld to the highest standards.
-To keep the lines pure, 100% Australian Labradoodle is bred to 100% Australian Labradoodle and is classed not as a Cross Breed, but as a PURE breed.
+To keep the lines pure, 100% ASD is bred to 100% ASD and is classed not as a Cross Breed, but as a PURE breed.
 The Kennel Club do not recognise this breed as Pedigree and there are therefore no KC Registration Papers available which means great care must be taken to keep the breed in good repute.

 ASD Breeders have very strict breeding criteria.
 This is because customers who have hair allergies and also mental/physical challenges need the breed to be dependable and reliably non shedding in order to fulfil their vital roles within the family and in therapy environments.
-The breed was created to SERVE and provide therapy and assistance to those with special needs.
+The breed was created to SERVE and provide therapy, companionship and assistance to those with special needs.
 The unique breed standard is upheld by only a small minority of breeders who understand why the breed was created in the first place and the necessity to keep the breed PURE and GENUINE.